dustin-archive/lifesaver-sass/README.md

 }
 ```

-Here's a list of all of the CSS properties LifeSaver supports:
+These are all the CSS mixins:

 ```scss
 @include width();